AMKID -- a large KID-based camera at the APEX telescope

-The base temperature required to operate the sub-K cooler is provided by a dedicated two-stages pulse tube operating at 3.3~K. A second pulse tube is used to cool the cold optics, the inner optical enclosure including the baffle structure, and the 24 cryogenic low-noise amplifiers used for the instrument read-out.
-The final temperature of this stage is 8~K with a thermal load of around 4~W. The first stages of both pulse tubes are connected to the infrared shield, achieving a typical temperature between 40 and 50~K. Fig \ref{fig:Cryostat}.b presents a diagram of the cryostat with the main parts described here.
-The instrument is located in the Cassegrain cabin of the telescope, therefore its mechanical orientation changes with telescope elevation.
+The base temperature required to operate the sub-K cooler is provided by a dedicated two-stage pulse tube operating at 3.3~K. A second pulse tube is used to cool the cold optics, the inner optical enclosure (including the baffle structure), and the 24 cryogenic low-noise amplifiers used for instrument readout.
+The final temperature of this stage is 8~K, with a thermal load of around 4~W. The first stages of both pulse tubes are connected to the infrared shield, achieving a typical temperature between 40 and 50~K. Fig. \ref{fig:Cryostat}b presents a diagram of the cryostat with the main parts described here.
+The instrument is located in the Cassegrain cabin of the telescope; thus, its mechanical orientation changes with telescope elevation.
 The system is designed to optimally operate at 50~deg elevation, where the sorption cooler and the pulse tubes are near to vertical orientation.
 However, all cryogenic subsystems can operate within specifications in the elevation range between 30~deg and 80~deg.
-Of special concern during operations is the recycle process; maximal efficiency, i.e. maximum holding time, is achieved when the recycle is done in the nominal position, 50~deg elevation.
-In particular, the nominal park position, 11~deg of elevation, has to be avoided during the recycling process.\\
+Of special concern during operation is the recycle process: maximal efficiency, i.e., maximum holding time, is achieved when recycling is performed in the nominal position, at 50~deg elevation.
+In particular, the nominal park position, at 11~deg elevation, must be avoided during the recycling process.\\